Featured Image Credit: Photo by Greg Raines on Unsplash

 Fictional Road Trip Families

-One of the most fun things about a road trip is all of the people that you’re going to meet on the way.
+One of the most fun things about a road trip is the people you will meet.

-However, some of those people you “meet” are driving past you on the road at 60 miles an hour.
+However, some people you “meet” drive past you on the road at 60 miles an hour.
 While you don’t get enough time to meet them properly, that doesn’t mean you can’t tell a fun story about their lives.

-The next time an interesting-looking car drives past you, the two of you can collaborate on a fictional story about the family inside that vehicle.
-Take turns adding elements of the story and see where it will lead you.
+The next time an interesting-looking car drives past you, you can collaborate on a fictional story about the family inside that vehicle.
+Take turns adding story elements and see where it will lead you.

 The Movie Game